 The Sundowner, Haigslea

-Pull up a pew on the Hacienda-style veranda of this classic pub on the Warrego Highway halfway between Brisbane and Toowoomba.
+Pull up a pew on the Hacienda-style veranda of the Sundowner, a classic pub on the Warrego Highway halfway between Brisbane and Toowoomba.
 As you gaze out to the rolling hills you might even spy a classic bike or car or two pull up out the front as it is a favourite of car club runs.
 If you’re making a day of it, and with a dedicated driver on board, the aforementioned Marburg Pub is just a five-minute drive from here.